 What is irony?

 Aesop used this idea very effectively in his moralistic children’s tales, like “The Tortoise and the Hare.”
-In that story, the two title characters are set up to race each other to the finish line, and it seems inevitable that the hare will beat the tortoise easily.
-By subverting our expectations, however, the author encourages the reader to think about what the story means and why it took the turn that it did.
+The two title characters are set up to race each other to the finish line, and it seems inevitable that the hare will beat the tortoise easily.
+By subverting our expectations, and leading the story to an unexpected outcome, the author encourages the reader to think about what the story means and why it took the turn that it did.

 The 5 types of irony